reach-sh/reach-lang/docs/src/tut/community-insurance/index.md

 Our reach program is now complete and ready to communicate with a frontend.

+## The frontend in React, styled with Tailwind CSS
 Next, let's write our React frontend code.
 In your `src` folder of the React app, find and open a file named `App.js`.
 Overwrite everything inside with the code below.
 ```
 load: /examples/insurance/src/App.js
+range: 1-18
 ```
 Let's walk through the above code to understand what's going on.
 + Line 1 imports React library and it's standard "Hooks" such as `useState`, `useEffect` and `useRef`.